luis815/albion_online_items_mongodb/README.md

 ## Why make this?

 Although the metadata is already available, the current data structure makes it difficult to work with in NodeJS applications.
 MongoDB is used to properly provide a schema for the available data as well as a playground for potential users.

+## Potential use cases

+* Using MongoDB Atlas Full Text Search engine to search for items
+* Using the unique name to interact with [Albion Data Project](https://www.albion-online-data.com)
+* Knowing exactly what items ara available in the game and create a fan site!\
+* Just have fun with it :)

 ## Notes